-The new kid on the block is Prive Orchard cafe which opened in Wheelock Place in January 2017.
+Prive Orchard cafe opened in Wheelock Place in January 2017.
 Casual dining place with the best sidewalk cafe location on Orchard Road.
 Read our review here.

 The large dining space that opened on Orchard Road in November 2016 was the Picnic food hall in Wisma Atria.
 Food trucks offer food from a diverse range of cuisines – Italian, Korean, Japanese etc. Eat in an environment decorated to feel like having a picnic in a park.
 Read our review here.